If you haven’t yet tried a German baby formula, now is the time to take the plunge.

 If you DO find these formulas on Amazon, they were purchased by individuals and are being resold.
 Personally, that makes me a little nervous.
 I’d prefer to go to a reputable vender like Organic Baby Food instead.
 (Here’s their trusted credentials.)

-Obviously, since these are European baby formulas, the packages are going to look a little foreign.
+Obviously, since these are German baby formulas, the packages are going to look a little foreign.
 Don’t let this intimidate you!
 You just need a handy dandy little translator.
 (Like myself!)

 #1: They Use Boxes, not Cans